Second or third year students of the Honours College FSW programme could follow a societal internship after approval by their coach.

 Honours FSW students can find a societal internship in whatever area they choose.
 Depending on the extent and duration of the activities involved, this internship is worth between 1 and 5 EC (which includes compiling the internship report).

-The starting point for the internship is the student's own clearly formulated exploratory question, in which the academic knowledge he or she has acquired is applied in the work environment.
+The starting point for the internship is the student's own clearly formulated exploratory question, in which the academic knowledge the student has acquired is applied in the work environment.
 What do you want to find out, and what skills will be needed in the practical context you will be exploring?
 So you organize your Internship around your own questions and areas of interest.

 The focus is all on forming an acquaintance and acquiring a clear picture of the work environment in practice.
 Students do this by looking over employees' shoulders, interviewing people, and working on specific tasks under the watchful eye of their internship supervisor.